 Absolutely.
 We provide software and mobile application design as a stand-alone project and as part of all our software development projects.
 Some companies hire us for UI/UX design, then have the product developed internally.

 Yes we do, but only for design and consulting projects where the scope is clear up front.
-Large projects that span many months, and clients that prefer an agile approach, are not a good fit for fixed price.
-In those cases we provide a fixed weekly price and estimate the number of weeks required – without locking you into a set list of features upfront.
-Contact us to find out if your project would be a good fit for fixed price.
+Large projects that span many months, and custom software development, are not a good fit for fixed price.
+In those cases we provide a fixed weekly price and estimate the number of weeks required – without locking you into a set scope of work upfront.

 Expect 3 to 6 months to get to version one.
 Small projects will be on the low end of that scale, very large projects will be on the high end.